mbntr/PYPrime-2.x/How to PYPrime.md

 Skylake and derivatives:

-	- Run the benchmark on Core #1 with the priority set to "High" for the best possible results
+	- Run the benchmark on Core #1 (which is the second one, core #0 is the first) with the priority set to "High" for the best possible results

 	- If you are benching competitively disable Hyperthreading, doing so should boost scores while reducing power consumption